Saving Hallowed Ground - click here for WW1 Memorial Tree Planting Program

 Many Pennsylvanians remain in France, buried in military cemeteries maintained by the American Battle Monuments Commission.
 Sadly, few people visit them today.
 Pennsylvania is home to six WWI Medal of Honor recipients: Joel Thompson Boone, James I. Mestrovitch, Orlando Henderson Petty, Dwite H. Schaffner, Oscar Schmidt, Jr., and Joseph H. Thompson.

-Pittsburgh was the focal point of another large industrial district that included Westinghouse, Aluminum Company of America, the research facilities of the University of Pittsburgh, Carnegie Tech. and the Mellon Institute, along with the United States Steel Corporation.
+Pittsburgh was the focal point of another large industrial district that included Westinghouse, Aluminum Company of America, the research facilities of the University of Pittsburgh, Duquesne University, Carnegie Tech. and the Mellon Institute, along with the United States Steel Corporation.
 Industry was powered by an abundant supply of coal, and Pittsburgh was considered particularly smoky.
 In Pittsburgh in World War I: Arsenal of the Allies, Elizabeth Williams noted that a visitor once described Pittsburgh as "hell with the lid off".
 In any case, industrial output from Pittsburgh played a role from the early months of the European war, and was stretched to capacity by demand for the American war effort

 Pittsburgh Plate Glass Company was one of the companies that succeeded in making optical glass of sufficient quality for use in making the optics for fire direction telescopes, range finders, cameras, and binoculars, including lenses, prisms, and complete instruments for the Army and Navy.
 Pittsburgh Plate Glass was the second largest among America's fledgling producers of optical glass.
 Until the war, the United States was completely dependent on European sources, particularly Germany, for chemical dyes and optical glass.
 The European sources for these critical materials had dried up since the beginning of the war in 1914.
 Under wartime conditions, American science and industry attacked and solved a highly technical problem that was critical to U.S. forces.